Skip to content

 Turns out that Grandpa Russell doesn’t have any imagination whatsoever, and he flat out refuses to think back to the days of his youth.
 Not to worry!

 There is always the savings argument.
 After the 2008 financial crisis, Grandpa Russell was forced to continue working and delay his retirement for a few more years.
 Like him, many boomers are still working, trying desperately to grow their retirement funds and praying that their pensions will be a reality when the time comes.
 These folks may be risk averse when it comes to their future plans, but in a world where pension funds are drying up, Bitcoin may just fill the gap.
 Talk to people like Grandpa Russell about Bitcoin’s potential for asymmetric returns.
-Urge them to dollar cost average each week, even if it’s just a small amount.
+Urge them to set up recurring buys each week, even if it’s just a small amount.

 Number go up.